 After the letters to Father Christmas were written, The Duchess helped post them to the North Pole.

-During the visit, Duchess also met with families and parents.
+During the visit, The Duchess of Cambridge also met with families and parents.
 Talking about the pressures at this time of year “Maybe instead of posting on social media about who has the bigger presents, tell people about the real meaning of Christmas instead.”

-Now to what Duchess wore – for the festive engagements with kids Duchess was dressed in Christmas colours –Red, Green and Blue.
+Now to what The Duchess of Cambridge wore – for the festive engagements with kids Catherine was dressed in Christmas colours –Red, Green and Blue.

 She brought back her Perfect Moment Mini Duvet quilted down ski jacket that we first saw in February 2017 at London Marathon event.

 Underneath the jacket, Duchess of Cambridge wore Really Wild Long Crew Neck Jumper in Emerald.
 Thanks to Pop Golightly for the id.

 The $211.17 Crew Neck Jumper in Emerald green tone features ribbed detailing at the base and cuffs.
 It’s crafted from wool spun in Scotland.